What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 End the day in Downtown Los Angeles

-No matter how much daylight is left, there’s no better place to end your 1-day itinerary than in Downtown Los Angeles.
-Although L.A.’s downtown area is often pegged as commercial, it’s still the city’s cultural heart.
-The area teems with everything from art museums and hip restaurants to historical sites and entertainment venues.
+No matter how much daylight is left, from our experience, there’s no better place to end your 1-day itinerary than in Downtown Los Angeles.
+Although L.A.’s downtown area is often pegged as too commercial, it’s still the city’s cultural heart.
+When we’ve wandered around the area, we’ve seen everything from art museums and hip restaurants to historical sites and entertainment venues.

 Flower Street in Downtown Los Angeles